Q Are woodlice pests?

 Caption: Woodlice feed mainly on decaying plant material

-Q How do I know if they are actually causing the damage?
+Q How do I know if woodlice are actually causing the damage?

 Q Where are woodlice found?